wdawson/okta.github.io/_source/_posts/2018-04-24-simple-node-authentication.md

 You should have a functional app now with authentication and protected pages, created with only a few additions to the basic skeleton app.
 You don't have any way to add new users though.

 Let's create a simple registration page.
-For this, we'll be using the [Okta Node.js SDK](https://github.com/okta/okta-sdk-nodejs), which you can install with `npm i @okta/okta-sdk-nodejs`.
+For this, we'll be using the [Okta Node.js SDK](https://github.com/okta/okta-sdk-nodejs), which you can install with `npm i @okta/okta-sdk-nodejs@1.1.0`.

 You'll also need an API token from Okta to be able to create a user.
-After logging in to your developer console, select API -> Tokens from the menu.
+After logging in to your developer console, select **API** > **Tokens** from the menu.

 {% img blog/simple-node-authentication/okta-api-tokens.png alt:"Okta API Tokens" width:"600" %}{: .center-image }